 Adults respond more slowly than children.
 A response in up to 80-90% has been recorded in adolescents and adults.
 However, the time to remission is up to 16 weeks.
 If patients are steroid-resistant or they relapse frequently, a trial of immunosuppressants is given.

-Angiotensin converting enzyme inhibitors and angiotensin II receptor blockers, alone or in combination should be used with a goal of reducing the proteinuria.
-Blood pressure and renal function should be monitored closely in patients on angiotensin converting enzyme inhibitors and angiotensin II receptor blockers.
+Angiotensin-converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARBs), alone or in combination, should be used with a goal of reducing the proteinuria.
+Blood pressure and renal function should be monitored closely in patients on ACE inhibitors and ARBs.

-Because MCNS accounts for 90% of all cases of idiopathic nephrotic syndrome in children, steroids are started empirically.
-A biopsy is performed only in those cases where no remission occurs.
-In comparison, a biopsy is performed in all adults before the initiation of treatment.
-Adults tend to respond more slowly, with more than 25% taking as long as 12-16 weeks to undergo complete remission.
 A typical initial regimen in adults consists of oral prednisone in a daily dosage of 1 mg/kg of body weight for 8-16 weeks (or for 1 wk after remission has been induced).
 The patient is then placed on an alternate-day single-dose (1 mg/kg) regimen to minimize the incidence of adverse effects.
-If proteinuria disappears or is reduced to a very low level, high-dose alternate-day therapy is continued for several weeks to 1 month and then slowly tapered over several months in an attempt to reduce the likelihood of relapse.
+If proteinuria disappears or falls to a very low level, high-dose alternate-day therapy is continued for several weeks to 1 month and prednisone is then slowly tapered over several months in an attempt to reduce the likelihood of relapse.

 Steroid-resistant patients: If no reduction in proteinuria occurs by 12-16 weeks, adults are considered steroid-resistant.
 The most common cause of this is misdiagnosis.
 Studies in adults and children have shown that both cyclophosphamide and cyclosporine added to steroid treatment may induce remission.
 Moreover, if these patients relapse at a later time, they tend to become steroid-sensitive.